Get Custom Training

 Example:

-“Discharge Readiness Board Sprint” (45 min).
-Nurses, case managers, and ancillary teams align expected dates, barriers, and patient education tasks using a shared board.
-Exports to a daily huddle sheet.
+A 45‑minute collaborative session brings nurses, case managers, and support staff together to align expected discharge dates, identify barriers, and assign patient education tasks using a shared digital board that can be exported to a daily huddle sheet.

 Games & Gamified Experiences